MacsiDigital/laravel-zoom/README.md

 ## Working with models

-As noted we are aiming for functionality similar to Laravel, so most things that you can do in Laravel you can do here, with exception of any database specific functionality, as we are not using databases.
+As noted we are aiming for functionality similar to Laravel, so most things that you can do in Laravel you can do here, with exception to any database specific functionality, as we are not using databases.

 ``` php
     $user = Zoom::user()->create([...]);